intel-analytics/ipex-llm/docs/docs/ProgrammingGuide/visualization.md

 ## **Logging**

-BigDL also has a stright-forward logging output on the console along the    training, as shown below.
+BigDL also has a straight-forward logging output on the console along the    training, as shown below.
 You can see real-time epoch/iteration/loss/       throughput in the log.

 ```
   2017-01-10 10:03:55 INFO  DistriOptimizer$:241 - [Epoch 1 0/               5000][Iteration 1][Wall Clock XXX] Train 512 in   XXXseconds.
 Throughput    is XXX records/second.
 Loss is XXX.